Efficient Error Certification for Physics-Informed Neural Networks: Introduction

-Our contributions are threefold. \textbf{(i)} We formally define global correctness conditions for general PINNs that approximate solutions of PDEs. \textbf{(ii)} We introduce a general, efficient, and scalable post-training \textit{correctness certification framework} (\mbox{$\partial$-CROWN}) to theoretically verify PINNs over their entire spatio-temporal domains. \textbf{(iii)} We demonstrate our post-training framework on two widely studied PDEs in the context of PINNs, Burgers' and \schrodinger's equations \citep{raissi2019physics}, and two more challenging ones with real-world applications, the Allan-Cahn equation~\citep{monaco2023training} and the Diffusion-Sorption equation~\citep{takamoto2022pdebench}.
+Our contributions are threefold. \textbf{(i)} We formally define correctness conditions for general PINNs that approximate continuous solutions of PDEs. \textbf{(ii)} We introduce a general, efficient, and scalable post-training \textit{error certification framework} (\mbox{\partialcrown}) to theoretically verify PINNs over their entire spatio-temporal domains. \textbf{(iii)} We demonstrate our post-training framework on two widely studied PDEs in the context of PINNs, Burgers' and \schrodinger's equations \citep{raissi2019physics}, and two more challenging ones with real-world applications, the Allan-Cahn equation~\citep{monaco2023training} and the Diffusion-Sorption equation~\citep{takamoto2022pdebench}.